wanderson33245/The-Metal-Corpus/README.md

 # Heavy Metal Lyrics Analysis

-A data pipeline that collects, cleans, stores, and analyzes lyrics from hundreds of heavy metal bands across multiple subgenres — built as a portfolio project to demonstrate end-to-end data engineering and NLP skills.
+A data pipeline that collects, cleans, stores, and analyzes lyrics from hundreds of heavy metal bands across multiple subgenres.
+Built as a portfolio project to demonstrate end-to-end data engineering and NLP skills.

 ---